 Public licensing register

 Certain types of licence applications are required to be on a public register.
+You can view the public licence register on our website.

 The EU services directive aims to break down barriers to cross border trade in services between countries in the EU.